Equivalence between divisibility and monotonic decrease of information in classical and quantum stochastic processes: Discussion

-\textit{Discussion.}---Propositions~\ref{prop:classical} and~\ref{prop:quantum} above establish that divisibility of a discrete-time dynamical mapping is equivalent to a monotonic decrease of information (as measured by the guessing probability).
-This in particular implies that, as soon as a discrete-time dynamical mapping is \textit{not} divisible, then there necessarily exists an initial ensemble of quantum states whose guessing probability \textit{strictly} increases at some point along the evolution.
+Propositions~\ref{prop:classical} and~\ref{prop:quantum} above establish that divisibility of a discrete-time dynamical mapping is equivalent to a monotonic decrease of information (as measured by the guessing probability).
+This in particular implies (see Corollary~\ref{cor:memory-effects} above) that, as soon as a discrete-time dynamical mapping is \textit{not} divisible, then there necessarily exists an initial ensemble of quantum states whose guessing probability \textit{strictly} increases at some point along the evolution.
 Propositions~\ref{prop:classical} and~\ref{prop:quantum} hence provide the information-theoretic underpinning of divisibility, which therefore constitutes the key feature of memoryless processes.
 This equivalence is also valid in the case of continuous-time stochastic processes, since the latter can be obtained from the discrete-time setting by considering instants in time which are arbitrarily close to each other.

 In this respect, our approach can be seen as a generalization of the idea first proposed by Breuer, Laine, and Piilo in~\cite{Breuer2009}.
 They characterize stochastic processes by tracking the change in the distinguishability of two different initial states of the system under dynamic evolution.
 However, while in~\cite{Breuer2009} only equiprobable pairs of states are considered, here we track the evolution of arbitrary ensembles of quantum states, i.e., ensembles consisting of more than two states in general, with arbitrary \textit{a priori} probabilities, and possibly living on an extended Hilbert space.
-Our condition is therefore stronger than that in~\cite{Breuer2009}, and it is indeed equivalent to divisibility, while the criterion proposed in~\cite{Breuer2009} is only necessary but not sufficient, as explicitly shown by Chru\'{s}ci\'{n}ski, Kossakowski, and Rivas in~\cite{Chruscinski2011}.
-In fact, building upon the results of~\cite{kossakowski1972necessary}, Chru\'{s}ci\'{n}ski \textit{et al.} also propose a strengthened version of the criterion of Breuer \textit{et al.}, which is similar to ours, though based on a completely different proof strategy.
-Moreover, their criterion can only be applied to sequences of quantum channels $(\mN^i)_{i\ge 0}$ that are all bijective (as linear maps), thus excluding physically relevant situations (for example, semiclassical processes such as quantum measurements and decoherence, but not only these~\cite{nonsing}).
-Moreover, the assumption of bijectivity eludes a purely information-theoretic or operational description and must be put `by hand' on top of the dynamical evolution.
-On the contrary, our approach does not require \textit{any} assumption about the underlying stochastic process: the channels constituting the dynamical mapping can be completely arbitrary.